 Since the retrievals are based on visible reflectances, their availability is limited to day-time only.
 The MODIS instrument is on-board two NASA polar-orbiting satellites, namely Aqua and Terra.
 However, we have considered for assimilation only DOD{coarse} retrievals based on measurements from MODIS on-board the Aqua platform.
 The equatorial crossing local time of the Aqua satellite is at 1:30 p.m. in an ascending orbit.
-In our 3-hourly discretization of the assimilation window, the assimilated observations are associated with the time slot (or interval) centered at 12 UTC, and, due to the 4D extension of the implemented LETKF scheme, affect the whole assimilation window.
+In our 3-hourly discretization of the assimilation window, the assimilated observations are associated with the time slot (or interval) centered at 12 UTC.